African American Politicians

-The first African-American to serve on the Nebraska State Legislature was Dr. Matthew Oliver Ricketts.
+The first African American to serve in the Nebraska State Legislature was Dr. Matthew Oliver Ricketts.
 He served for two sessions in 1892 and 1894.
 His election to the Nebraska State Legislature reinforced Ricketts' position as a political leader in the Black community in Omaha.
-Since Ricketts there have been other African Americans that have served on the state legislature including Dr. John A. Singleton, F.L.
+Since Ricketts, there have been other African Americans that have served in the state legislature, including Dr. John A. Singleton, F.L.
 Barnett, Dr. A.M.
 McMillan, George W. Hibbler, John Adams, Jr., JoAnn Maxey, John Owen, and Ernie Chambers.
-In 2008 two African Americans women were elected to the State Senate; Brenda Council, replacing Ernie Chambers who served the predominantly African American community in district 11 for the state record of 38 years, and Tanya Cook who won the senate seat for district 13.
+In 2008, two African American women were elected to the State Senate; Brenda Council, replacing Ernie Chambers who served the predominantly African American community in District 11 for the state record of 38 years, and Tanya Cook who won the senate seat for District 13.
 (Photo courtesy of the Nebraska Unicameral Information Office)

 National Politics in Omaha

-In 1968, during the presidential primary held in Nebraska, George C. Wallace’s, a segregationist candidate from the American Independent Party, campaign speech incited a riot when around 500 African American youth came to protest his position on race and Wallace supporters began acting violently towards the youth.
+During the 1968 presidential primary held in Nebraska, George C. Wallace, a segregationist candidate from the American Independent Party, gave a campaign speech that incited a riot when around 500 African American youth came to protest his position on race and Wallace supporters began acting violently toward the youth.

-The incident resulted in multiple acts of police brutality against the African American youth and an unarmed 19-year-old black individual was shot and killed by the police.
-The riot caused officials to move the 1968 state championship sports tournaments to Lincoln, NE to avoid the chaos and they remain there to this day.
+The incident resulted in multiple acts of police brutality against African American youth and an unarmed 19-year-old Black individual was shot and killed by the police.
+The 1968 riot caused officials to move the state high school championship tournament to Lincoln, Nebraska, to avoid the chaos and they remain there to this day.

 Then-Governor Tiemann called Wallace and his supporters “racist and bigot[s]” and blamed them for the civil disorder.

 Also in 1968, Democratic Presidential candidate Robert Kennedy visited Omaha and made a campaign stop in the heart of North Omaha.
-Nearly 1000 members of the African American community came out to support Kennedy and his political platform that favored civil rights.
+Nearly 1,000 members of the African American community came out to support Kennedy and his political platform that favored civil rights.
 The next Democratic candidate to visit the Omaha area came 40 years later when Barack Obama stopped to campaign here in 2008.
-He received a tremendous amount of support from the African American community in Omaha contributing to the first-ever electoral vote cast for a Democrat in Nebraska.
-(Photo courtesy of Rudy Smith)
+He received a tremendous amount of support from the African American community in Omaha, contributing to the first-ever electoral vote cast for a Democrat in Nebraska.
+(Rudy Smith Photo)

 One of the major turning points in political power for the African American community in Omaha came from the adoption of district elections over at-large elections in the 1970s.
 Nebraska State Senator Ernie Chambers, a North Omaha native elected in 1970, sponsored bills to change elections from at-large to district voting on the Omaha School Board in 1975, the City Council in 1979, and the Douglas County Board in 1991.
 Due to citywide segregation from redlining, African Americans were concentrated in one area and could pool their votes together and elect people they felt represented their interest.
 The implementation of district elections allowed for the first African Americans on the City Council in 1981 and the Douglas County Board in 1992.
 The voting power of the African American community also helped elect Bob Kerry as governor in 1982 and Mike Boyle as mayor of Omaha in 1981.